Being cybersecure is keeping your digital devices, personal information, money, and online data safe. This includes being secure on dating websites.

 Here are some tips for protecting yourself from catfish:

 Google will search the internet for similar images.
-If the same picture appears on multiple profiles or sites, it’s a sign to be cautious of the person.
+If the same picture appears on other profiles or sites, it’s a sign to be cautious of the person.

 Here’s what to do if you suspect or know you’ve been targeted: